 First Presbyterian Church was one of the covenant partners in the establishment of, The Neighborhood (Neighbors Helping Neighbors).
 From the early days to now, church members serve on the Board of Directors providing leadership and guidance.
 The generosity of the church is evident in the financial support of CAReS (Community Assistance & Referral Services, Inc.) and Clean Start.
 The congregation has many members who volunteer at The Neighborhood with Andrew Potter recently being named Volunteer of the Year at the Community Kitchen, to others working in the CAReS office, hemming prom dresses and sorting clothes for the Dressing Room and providing toiletries for Clean Start.

 But, before The Neighborhood, there was AAPM - Ashland Area Presbyterian Ministries, with a dedicated office at the church.
 For many, many years AAPM was one of the few sources for food, personal care items, cleaning supplies and assistance with rent and utility payments in an effort to keep individuals and families housed.
 As more and more community agencies began providing these services, AAPM eventually became, Clean Start, currently located in The Neighborhood.
 First Presbyterian Church continues to support this mission effort with financial support, volunteers, and regular donations of personal care items and cleaning supplies, Clean Start provides access to showers, haircuts, a temporary mailbox for the homeless and assistance in securing personal identification in the form of birth certificates and social security cards.
+These two local mission efforts are supported through not only the church’s budget, but with special monthly offerings and volunteer hours.

 In addition to supporting CAReS and Clean Start, First Presbyterian Church also has several opportunities for members and friends of the church to participate in mission efforts and projects, locally and globally.